 Not an empty one – The Curse takes hold

-With the Temple destruction in 70 CE Israel’s withering occurred, remaining withered for thousands of years.
+With the Temple destruction in 70 CE Israel’s withering took place.
+Then, it remained withered for thousands of years.

 This curse does not reside simply in the pages of the Gospel story.
 We can verify it happened in history.
 This Withering Curse pronounced by Jesus lasted many generations.
 The people of his day ignored him to their destruction.